 After you and your therapist agree EMDR is appropriate for you, processing can begin.
 Those processing sessions involve stimulating both sides of your brain.
 This can be your therapist asking you to follow her fingers with your eyes, using “pulsers” small paddle like things you hold in your hand that vibrate slightly, or sometimes a light bar where you follow a light with your eyes.
 Whichever method is used, you are activating both sides of your brain while you keep the image of the trauma memories in your mind.
 It’s as if you are on a train watching the scenery go by – you’re not directly participating, more watching from a distance.
 The safety with your therapist and the emotional distance from the memories allows your brain to work through past events in a new way, bringing new perspectives.

-In our office Katie Bailey, LPC is trained and experienced in providing EMDR, and she uses EMDR, because it is a well-researched, effective treatment for PTSD.
+In our office Katie Bailey, LPC & Hannah Mosser, LPC are trained and experienced in providing EMDR, and they use EMDR, because it is a well-researched, effective treatment for PTSD.
 When you participate in EMDR, you may begin notice some relief of your PTSD symptoms in only a couple of weeks!
 EMDR involves less talking, and often, works more quickly than traditional talk therapy.

 Every EMDR therapy session can be different, but during your first EMDR session, you can expect to talk about your history and treatment plan.
 Typically, this includes: